christopher-caldwell/dedupe-data-loader/examples/apollo/README.md

 # Apollo Data Loader Example

 An example of using the data loader in a GraphQL API powered by Apollo.
-Apollo is likely the most popular GraphQL severver client, and the data loader works well with it.
+Apollo is likely the most popular GraphQL server client, and the data loader works well with it.

-## Shoutout
+## Shout out

 Thank you Ben Awad for your video 2 years before writing this lol.